|Value (<£500)||Cuisinart Grind and Brew Plus||Included||£139||Filter|

 As the name suggests, this machine is for the coffee purist... and we love it!
 RRP is £400 but more normally £365 (or less).
 If you want hassle free good quality coffee, look no further.

 The Purista Series 300 is a small footprint (only 20 cm wide) fully automatic coffee brewer.
 No milk frothing, just great black coffee (hey, if you really must have milk you can get an automatic milk frother on Amazon for circa £35).
-For the price, you will not get a better cup of Espresso.
+For the price, you will get a great cup of Espresso.

 You can configure the Purista for coffee volume (25ml-250ml) so from a Ristretto to a decent Mug.
 Brew Temperature, Grind Level and Coffee Strength can all be programmed and the machine does a good pre-infusion before extraction.
 There is even a memory button to save settings for your favourite coffee configuration.